What is a Columbarium

 A columbarium is less expensive than other options such as a cemetery plot.
 A columbarium can also easily be visited by friends and family.
 With so many advantages and with land space being in such short supply, it seems as though the columbarium is getting ready to take on the world.

-Get FREE funeral cover quotes by using the form above the article
+Get a funeral cover quote by using the form above the article

 All info was correct at time of publishing